shaack/cookie-consent-js/README.md

 ```

 #### Disable autoShow
-You should disable `autoShowModal` in the privacy policy page to make this page readable.
+You should disable `autoShowModal` in the privacy policy page to make that page readable.
 ```js
 var cookieConsent = new CookieConsent({linkPrivacyPolicy: "privacy-policy.html", autoShowModal: false})
 ```